2 dead, 14 injured in Texas homecoming shooting; gunman at large

-GREENVILLE, Texas — A sheriff’s official says two people have been killed in a shooting at an off-campus Texas A&M University-Commerce party that also left at least 14 others injured.
+GREENVILLE, Texas — Two people have been killed in a shooting at an off-campus Texas A&M University-Commerce party that also left at least 14 others injured, a sheriff’s official said.

-Hunt County Chief Deputy Buddy Oxford says the shooting took place just before midnight Saturday in Greenville, around 15 miles southwest of the Commerce campus.
-Oxford says the shooter remains at large.
+The shooting took place just before midnight Saturday in Greenville, around 15 miles southwest of the Commerce campus, Chief Deputy Buddy Oxford of the Hunt County Sheriff’s Office said.
+The shooter remains at large, Oxford said.

+He said the shooting began around 15 minutes after deputies arrived outside the venue, responding to reports of illegal parking.
+Deputies heard gunshots coming from the back of the building, but could not tell whether the shots were fired from inside or outside, Oxford said.
+Officers found the two people who had been killed inside the building, he said, and 14 others sought treatment of were hospitalized for various injuries.
+He didn’t have a description of the shooter, for whom officers were still searching early Sunday morning.

+Oxford did not have information on the severity of injuries.
+Medical City Plano spokeswoman Melissa Sauvage told The Associated Press that the hospital had received three victims of the shooting, all of whom were in critical condition.
+The hospital is around 50 miles west of Greenville.

 The shooting came as the university east of Dallas celebrated homecoming weekend.
+The event was a homecoming party, but wasn’t a school-sanctioned event, Oxford and university officials said.
+The chief deputy said officers at the scene estimated at least 750 people were at the party.

+The sheriff’s office plans to hold another press conference at 8 a.m.
+Sunday.

 Sign up for Daily Newsletters